playermissile/scrolling_tutorial/index.rst

-Example: 2D Scrolling with DLI
+#6.1: 2D Scrolling with DLI
 --------------------------------------------------------------

 In the :ref:`example with the DLI<wide_dli>` for the wide scrolling playfield